Digital-Code-Community/DiscordJS-v14-Handler/README.md

 ```

-- After that install these packages:
+- After that install these packages by using `npm int`, `npm install` command:

     - discord.js